Residential Schools

 The National Day for Truth and Reconciliation, which falls on September 30, recognizes the harm the residential school system did and is an affirmation that everyone matters.
 This day we know as Orange Shirt Day is observed as a statutory holiday to commemorate the legacy of Residential Schools in Canada.
 Truth and Reconciliation Week is an opportunity to continue the learning and conversations all throughout the week.

-Schools across SCCDSB engage in hands-on learning all throughout the week and commemorate Orange Shirt Day on September 29th since this year's Orange Shirt Day falls on a Saturday.
+Schools across SCCDSB engage in hands-on learning all throughout the weeks surrounding September 30th.

 This is an opportunity to keep the discussion on all aspects of residential schools happening annually.
 September 30 was chosen because September is the time of year in which children were taken from their homes to residential schools, and because it is an opportunity to involve the students in the process and set the stage for anti-racism and anti-bullying in school conversations.